wingersonMJ/Whalen_RTS/README.md

 @Meghan: I will write this and add it to your draft manuscript, but here is an overview:

-Given that our primary outcome was sport participation in the months after symptom resolution, self-reported by participants on the monthly surveys, we only include participants who completed at least one of the three monthly surveys.
-We used mean and standard deviation (M, sd) or group size and percent in group (n, %) to describe numeric and categorical variables, respectively.
-Non-plausible values for self-report variables were treated as missing; for example, two participants self-reported >160 hours per week of sport participation, despite a week only consisting of 168 hours in total.
+Our primary outcome was sport participation in the months after symptom resolution, self-reported by participants on the monthly surveys.
+We only included participants in the analysis if they completed at least one of the three monthly surveys.
+Mean and standard deviation (M, sd) or group size and percent in group (n, %) are used to describe numeric and categorical variables, respectively.

 Our primary aim was to describe sport participation in the 3 months that follow concussion symptom resolution.
-The total number of hours - practices and games combined - that subjects reported participating in sport is reported as mean and standard deviation.
-Sport participation hours were also averaged across the 3 months within each subject and reported as mean and sd.
-We also report the number of sports that participants reported playing.
+The total number of hours of sport participation - practices and games combined - as reported by participants each month is described as mean and standard deviation.
+Sport participation hours were also averaged across the 3 months within each subject and reported as mean and SD.
+We also report the number of sports that participants played.

-Our secondary objective was to  investigate clinical, injury, and demographic characteristics that differed among participants who did and did not report sport participation in the 1 to 3 months after injury.
+Our secondary objective was to  investigate clinical, injury, and demographic characteristics that differed among study subjects participating in sports and those not participating in sports over the 1 to 3 months post-symptom resolution.
 We used a Shapiro-Wilk test to determine data normality.
-We first compared subjects who did and did not report sport participation at the 1-month post-symptom resolution timepoint.
+We first compared subjects who did and did not report sport participation in the 1-month post-symptom resolution.
 Wilcoxon Rank Sum tests compared numeric variables between these two groups.
 Chi-squared tests compared categorical variables.
-Next, we compared subjects who did and did not report sport participation at any point in the 3-month post-symptom resolution monitoring period.
+Next, we compared subjects who did and did not report sport participation at any point in the 3-month post-symptom resolution monitoring period (cumulative - yes vs no for participating in sports at some point in those three months).
 The same statistical tests were used for between-group comparisons.

 Last, we constructed a Cox Proportional Hazards model to evaluate the hazard of sport participation during the 3 months after symptom resolution.
 The predictor variables for this model were any demographic, clinical, or injury characteristics that significantly differed between subjects participating in sports at 1-month and those who were not.